code-of-chaos/novalab-api_client-cs/docs/TwitchManagedRewardRedemptionApi.md

 <a name="postredemption"></a>
 # **PostRedemption**
-> ApiResult PostRedemption (TwitchManagedRewardRedemptionDto? twitchManagedRewardRedemptionDto = null)
+> ApiResult PostRedemption (PostTwitchManagedRewardRedemptionDto? postTwitchManagedRewardRedemptionDto = null)